Data Management Platform Pricing & Buyer's Guide

-Data management platform pricing plans depends on features.
-The platforms help marketers collect and manage data to make data-driven decisions and increase sales.
-Advertisers invest in DMPs - in 2018 US marketers spent nearly 5 billion dollars for data management solutions, which is +25% growth.
-And 24% of marketers are going to spend budgets on DMPs over the next 12 months.
+Data management platform pricing mainly depends on the available features and functions that it offers.
+A DMP can help marketers collect and manage data to make data-driven decisions to increase sales and conversions.
+Advertisers invest in DMPs – in 2018, US marketers spent nearly 5 billion dollars for data management solutions, which is +25% growth.
+And 24% of marketers are going to spend their budgets on DMPs over the next 12 months.

 Data Management Platforms – what are they?